byui-cit/wdd131/src/prove/recipe-book-1.md

 >  }
 > ```

-Continue adding css until your page matches the small screen mockup above.
+Continue adding CSS until your page matches the small screen mockup above.

 ## **04** Make it responsive

 At this point your page should look like the narrow mockup above.
 Now we can add the CSS to make our page responsive to larger screens sizes as well.
-We will need a `@media` query or two to check for the increasing size of the window...and will make changes at certain sizes or breakpoints as they are often called.
+We will need to use `@media` queries to check for the increasing size of the window.
+The queries will make changes at certain sizes (breakpoints as they are often called).

 Begin by widening your browser window.
 Watch what happens to the page.
 At a certain point you will notice that the layout starts looking a little stretched out.
 This will probably be around 600px.
 Let's add the first breakpoint there.
 Since we are using Flexbox this time around we can simply add a rule to change the `flex-direction` from column to row.